Boards and Committees

-Meetings are scheduled quarterly on the third Tuesday of January, April, July and October at 3 pm at Troy City Hall.
+Regular Meetings are scheduled on the third Tuesday in April and October at 3 pm at Troy City Hall.

 Publications & Resources

-- Troy Economic Resource Guide - This guide highlights the many wonderful reasons for businesses to choose the City of Troy as their home.
-Troy is home to 6,000 businesses that employ 125,000 people.
-While maintaining it's hometown charm, the City is a vibrant business and technology center and a community recognized for our civic spirit and quality of life.
-Discover why the City is the greatest to live, work, learn, play, and operate a business.
+- Troy Economic Resource Guide - This guide highlights some of the reasons why Troy is an attractive location for businesses.
+Troy is home to more than 6,000 businesses that employ about 129,000 people.
+Troy is a vibrant business and technology center and a community recognized for our civic spirit and quality of life.

 - State of Michigan Brownfield Redevelopment Authorities - The State of Michigan DEQ site provides much information on redevelopment tools available to brownfield authorities such as tax increment financing, a list of established brownfield authorities and local contact information, and links to the updated brownfield legislation.

 - TBRA Revolving Loan Application - TBRA established a loan fund to provide additional assistance and promote the redevelopment of brownfield sites within our community.